seanbaxter/shaders/README.md

 * **NVIDIA**: You must use the newest [Vulkan beta driver 455.26.xx](https://developer.nvidia.com/vulkan-driver).
 It must be the beta driver.
 A release driver will fail in the teacups (segfault) and ray-tracing samples (no pretty pictures, just sky).
 The geometry shader sample incorporates a source-code workaround (so that geometry won't disappear), and the compiler itself has a workaround to prevent a segfault in the glTF sample viewer.
 The workarounds will be removed as driver bugs are fixed.

 * **INTEL**: Use a recent release driver.
 The driver fails when binding different resources to the same object within a SPIR-V module, and this breaks the teacup and shadertoy samples.
 Also `OpRuntimeArray` is not implemented for OpenGL which breaks nbody.
 Check out the [intel](https://github.com/seanbaxter/shaders/tree/intel) branch in this repository for Intel-compatible source for all the samples.
+Note that this branch significantly trails the master branch; namely, it lacks many of the advanced Shadertoy shaders.
+A bug has been filed against Mesa for this.

 * **AMD**: AMD on Linux is built on the same Mesa driver that Intel uses.
 Use the intel branch until the Mesa bugs are fixed.